wilsonmar/wilsonmar.github.io/_posts/2023-11-16-cyber-ranges.md

 Existing <a target="_blank" href="https://www.wikiwand.com/en/Cyber_range">Cyber Ranges</a>

+   * <a target="_blank" href="https://www.eccouncil.org/programs/cyber-range/">EC-Council's iLabs CEH</a> costs $200 for 40 hours.
+Recommended by Bushmiller.

+   * GNS3 (Graphical Network Simulator-3) is the name of a hosted service providing a tool to simulate complex networks (Cisco IOS).
+Pros use it to experiment features of Cisco IOS or to check configurations and test before implementationtha on real routers.
+First released in 2008, it runs on traditional PC hardware but may be used on Windows, Linux, and macOS.
+Use it to prepare for certification exams such as Cisco CCNA, CCNP, CCIP, CCSP, CCVP, CCIE, Juniper JNCIA, JNCIS and JNCIE.
+It is also used by network engineers to test network designs for Cisco CCIE certification.
+It is also used to experiment with network behavior.
+It is also used to provide complex virtual networks to students preparing for certification exams from Cisco Systems, Juniper Networks, Alcatel-Lucent, Check Point, Palo Alto Networks, F5 Networks, and others.

    * https://theartofhacking.org/ & <a target="_blank" href="https://github.com/The-Art-of-Hacking/h4cker">GitHub</a> by <a target="_blank" href="https://keybase.io/santosomar">Omar Santos</a> with code at https://h4cker.org/github

    * <a target="_blank" href="https://HackTheBox.com/">HackTheBox.com</a> to To find 300+ pentest hacking labs